Liahus3003/cash-trek/README.md

-### Casthtrek - Personal Transaction Tracker
+### Cashtrek - Personal Transaction Tracker
-Casthtrek is a web application built with Angular that helps users track their personal transactions and view a dashboard to keep track of their spendings.
-This readme provides an overview of the Casthtrek project, its features, installation instructions, and usage guidelines.
+Cashtrek is a web application built with Angular that helps users track their personal transactions and view a dashboard to keep track of their spendings.
+This readme provides an overview of the Cashtrek project, its features, installation instructions, and usage guidelines.

 ### Features
-Casthtrek offers the following features:
+Cashtrek offers the following features:

 Transaction Tracking: Users can easily add, edit, and delete transactions, specifying details such as transaction type (income or expense), amount, category, and date.

-Dashboard: Casthtrek provides a visual dashboard that displays a summary of the user's transactions, including total income, total expenses, and an overview of expenses by category.
+Dashboard: Cashtrek provides a visual dashboard that displays a summary of the user's transactions, including total income, total expenses, and an overview of expenses by category.
 Users can quickly view their spending patterns and financial health.

 Categories: Users can define custom categories for their transactions, allowing for easy categorization and analysis of spending habits.

-Filtering and Sorting: Casthtrek allows users to filter and sort transactions based on different criteria, such as date, transaction type, and category, making it easy to search for specific transactions or analyze spending patterns.
+Filtering and Sorting: Cashtrek allows users to filter and sort transactions based on different criteria, such as date, transaction type, and category, making it easy to search for specific transactions or analyze spending patterns.

-Authentication and Authorization: Casthtrek includes authentication and authorization features, ensuring that user data is protected and accessible only to authorized users.
+Authentication and Authorization: Cashtrek includes authentication and authorization features, ensuring that user data is protected and accessible only to authorized users.

 ### Installation
-To install and run Casthtrek locally, follow these steps:
+To install and run Cashtrek locally, follow these steps:

-Clone the Casthtrek repository from GitHub: git clone https://github.com/Liahus3003/casthtrek.git Navigate to the project directory: cd casthtrek Install dependencies: npm install
+Clone the Cashtrek repository from GitHub: git clone https://github.com/Liahus3003/casthtrek.git Navigate to the project directory: cd casthtrek Install dependencies: npm install
 Build the application: ng build
 Start the local development server: ng serve
-Open a web browser and go to http://localhost:4300/ to access the Casthtrek application.
+Open a web browser and go to http://localhost:4300/ to access the Cashtrek application.
-Note: Casthtrek requires Node.js and npm (Node Package Manager) to be installed on your machine.
+Note: Cashtrek requires Node.js and npm (Node Package Manager) to be installed on your machine.

 ### Usage
-Once Casthtrek is installed and running, users can perform the following actions:
+Once Cashtrek is installed and running, users can perform the following actions:

 Add Transaction: Users can click on the "Add Transaction" button to add a new transaction, specifying details such as transaction type, amount, category, and date.